Ask questions about this school. Answers use aggregated data and are subject to error.

 Reading SDN, talking to current AVC students, I had my mother ask me a lot of different behavioral questions to get myself used to thinking on the spot.
 It really helps to say everything out loud a few times.

-Applicants were consistently impressed by the friendliness and welcoming nature of the faculty, staff, and students they encountered during the admissions process.
-They appreciated the relaxed and supportive atmosphere, the personal interactions, and the sense of belonging that was fostered, which helped to alleviate stress and make the experience positive and memorable.
+Applicants were positively impressed by the friendliness and welcoming nature of the interviewers, faculty, staff, and students.
+They appreciated the sense of community and support provided during the interview process, which helped alleviate stress and create a comfortable environment for interaction.

 My interviewers were friendly and it was far less stressful than I thought it was going to be